05 Dec About My Mother

 Jan 5, 2019.

-I woke up from a nap to a phone call from my sister.
+I spent the early afternoon watching a UNC basketball game.
+Then, since I was feeling under the weather I took a nap.
+I woke up to a phone call from my sister.
 She had gotten a call that my mother was on the way to the hospital with severe breathing issues.
+My sister said she felt that she was too upset to drive, so I headed out to check on my mom.
 I was told they were headed to the hospital about 20 minutes from my house, in Hillsborough.
-My sister was not feeling well so I rushed to get there.
-When I arrived I found that she had been brought to the other hospital which is only 2 minutes from my home.
+I rushed to get there and remember feeling quite nervous.
+When I arrived I found that she wasn’t there.
+I had to assume that had been brought to the other hospital which is only 2 minutes from my home.
 As I rushed to my car she called me.
 She was in a total panic and not actually holding the phone to her ear.
-I could hear her screaming for help but she couldn’t hear me.
+I could hear her screaming for help, but she clearly couldn’t hear me.
 I could also hear some people trying to calm her.
 After about 10 minutes of that on speaker phone I double lined my brother because I could not bear the weight of it alone.
 There was so much suffering and there was nothing I could do.